 - Self-vision testing can detect sudden vision changes that may be a sign of abnormal blood vessel growth or leakage.
 An Amsler grid test can reveal signs of degeneration such as blurred vision, wavy vision lines, or blank spots.
 Self-testing does not replace regular eye checkups with your doctor.
 If you notice any changes to your vision, immediately report them to your ophthalmologist.
 If you don't have an ophthalmologist, you can find one near you with the Eye Doctor Finder

-- Vision aids such as magnifiers can help with tasks that require detailed vision.
+- Vision aids such as magnifiers and electronic magnifiers can help with tasks that require detailed vision.
 Large-face clocks and appliances, as well as large print books, can help people continue to read and take care of themselves.
 It may also be helpful to visit a low-vision specialist, who can prescribe vision devices and train you to use them in everyday situations.
-To find a low-vision specialist, visit www.lowvision.org.
+To find out information about low-vision specialist, visit https://my.clevelandclinic.org/health/diseases/8585-low-vision.
 Vision aids may not be appropriate for all patients and do not replace regular eye exams to maintain good eye health.
 Be sure to consult with your eye doctor to determine if a vision aid is right for you.